Austin ISD names new interim superintendent, but search for permanent district leader continues

 “We have advertised this as a position just for the interim, we’re not going to consider that person as a permanent,” AISD school board president Arati Singh said.
 “Really, they must keep the ship running in a positive direction.”

-AISD Board of Trustee member Kathryn Whitley Chu says the interim will not be a candidate for the superintendent position they hope to fill in July.
+AISD Board of Trustee member Kathryn Whitley Chu said the interim will not be a candidate for the superintendent position they hope to fill in July.